Phrygia: Celts and Attalids

-Under Rome and Byzantium
+Rome and Byzantium

 The two Phrygian provinces within the Diocese of Asia, c.
 400 AD.

 In 133 BC, the remnants of Phrygia passed to Rome.
 For purposes of provincial administration, the Romans maintained a divided Phrygia, attaching the northeastern part to the province of Galatia and the western portion to the province of Asia.
 There is some evidence that western Phrygia and Caria were separated from Asia in 254–259 to become the new province of Phrygia and Caria.
 During the reforms of Diocletian, Phrygia was divided anew into two provinces: "Phrygia I", or Phrygia Salutaris (meaning "healthy" in Latin), and Phrygia II, or Pacatiana (Greek Πακατιανή, Pakatiane, unknown etymology, but translated as "peaceful"), both under the Diocese of Asia.
 Salutaris with Synnada as its capital comprised the eastern portion of the region and Pacatiana with Laodicea on the Lycus as capital of the western portion.
 The provinces survived up to the end of the 7th century, when they were replaced by the Theme system.
 In the Late Roman, early "Byzantine" period, most of Phrygia belonged to the Anatolic theme.
 It was overrun by the Turks in the aftermath of the Battle of Manzikert (1071).
 The Turks had taken complete control in the 13th century, but the ancient name of Phrygia remained in use until the last remnant of the Byzantine Empire was conquered by the Ottoman Empire in 1453.